gbrls/gbrls.github.io/content/about/_index.md

 ## Tech

 For HTML generation this website uses [zola](https://github.com/getzola/zola).
+Depending where you're reading this website is either on Github Pages or self-hosted by me.
+I write my blogs on my Dropbox folder in they're sent automatically here, I wrote a custom script for it.

-It's hosted on Github Pages and it uses Github Actions to [fetch files from my Dropbox](https://github.com/gbrls/action-dropbox-download) and update the website.
-All the source code is [hosted here](https://github.com/gbrls/gbrls.github.io).
+Most of the source code is [hosted here](https://github.com/gbrls/gbrls.github.io).

 [Se here](/blog/current-organizational-structure.md) for a historic backgroud of how my notes system evolved.